 By extending a brotherly hand to the Czechoslovak comrades, our countries are fulfilling their internationalist duty to the Czechoslovak people, to the international working-class communist movement, and to the national liberation movement.
-And this duty is more important than anything else.9

-The reasons given in that address were reiterated in a speech given by General Secretary of the Communist Party of the Soviet Union, Leonid II'ich Brezhnev (1906 - 1982), outlined in a Pravda article of 26 September 1968.
-His justification of the August invasion gave birth to the term the Brezhnev Doctrine.
+And this duty is more important than anything else.9 the Communist Party of the Soviet Union, Leonid Il'ich Brezhnev (1906 - 1982), outlined in a the Brezhnev Doctrine.
 Brezhnev stated, "[t]he weakening of any link in the world socialist system